 Individual Retirement Accounts (IRAs)

-You’re allowed to put up to $5,500 (or $6,500 if you’re 50 or older) into your traditional or Roth IRA for 2103 and 2014 (i.e. see maximum 401k and IRA contribution limits) if you meet eligibility requirements.
+You’re allowed to put up to $5,500 (or $6,500 if you’re 50 or older) into your traditional or Roth IRA for 2014 and 2015 if you meet eligibility requirements.
 Even if you have multiple IRAs, you can’t go over that limit for all accounts combined.
 There are two types of IRAs: traditional and Roth.
 Depending on which type you use, you’ll face different tax implications for contributions and withdrawals.

 - Traditional IRA.
 You can deduct the total amount you contribute to a traditional IRA, netting you a tax break for the year.
 Funds within the account will grow on a tax-deferred basis – meaning, you don’t need to pay capital gains tax on the growth.
 However, when you start making withdrawals in retirement, you’ll pay income tax on the total amount withdrawn.
 Most withdrawals made prior to turning 59 1/2 will be taxed and penalized a 10% early withdrawal penalty.